STAT545-UBC-hw-2018-19/hw04-couBC/hw04_cou.md

     ## 23  2007 Afghanistan    43.8
     ## 24  2007 Japan          82.6

+I spread the data so that each year (row data) only appears once.
+This is untidy because it breaks the rules of tidy data which are 1) each variable must have its own column, 2) each observation must have its own row, and 3) eacj value must have its own cell (R4DS).
+In this case, country as a variable is now spread over 4 columns.

 ``` r
 Asia_untidy <- Asia_lifeExp %>%
   spread(key = country, value = lifeExp)